-How much protein should a woman eat a day
+How much protein should a woman 50+ eat in a day

 How much protein?
 What type of protein should I be eating?